yusufaine/tp/docs/UserGuide.md

 **Q: What do I need to consider when adding a new recipe?**<br>
 You need to consider the recipe name, ingredients, steps to prepare the dish and it's completion time.
 You can also consider adding tags associated with your recipe.

-**Q: If I deleted a pre-existing recipe by accident, can I retrieve it back?**<br>
+**Q: If I deleted one of the provided (default) recipe by accident, can I retrieve it back?**<br>
 You can use the reset command to retrieve the recipe.
+For newly added recipes, you will not be able to undo your deletion.

 **Q: If I typed in 'clear' or 'reset' in the command bar, will it take effect immediately?**<br>
 It will not take effect immediately.
 A confirmation prompt will allow you to confirm your decision.
 Alternatively, you can specify the prefix -f to clear or reset without any confirmation prompt.